A Wudder Sports Requiem for the Fallen Leader of the '93 Phillies

 Lenny Dykstra was, and still is, a dirtbag of legendarily infamous degree.

 The outspoken, stubborn brat persona that Curt Schilling honed, towel over head in the dugout as Mitch Williams pitched, probably helped him become one of the best big-game pitchers of my lifetime.
 But it also may have convinced him of his own brilliance, led to him bilking New Hampshire taxpayers out of money for a since-bankrupted computer gaming company, then later fired from a cushy fallback ESPN studio job for repeated racial/religious/gender gas-lighting commentary, and finally evolving into a Breitbart carnival barker.

-John Kruk, took Sixer icon Charles Barkley’s “I’m not a role model” athlete campaign to the next level, by declaring he wasn’t even an athlete.
+John Kruk, took Sixer icon Charles Barkley’s “I’m not a role model” athlete campaign to the next level, declaring he wasn’t an athlete.

 Their closer was Ricky Vaughan’s Major League character come to life, who later blew a cushy gig with MLB by going Kenny Powers on a little-league umpire.

 The third baseman, Dave Hollins, was pure red-ass, often looking like a wild-eyed Henry Hill, in the coked-out, 1980's, helicopter-followed final half-hour of Goodfellas.
 A surly, sometimes scary, steroid-case, whose bad attitude and 'deep concentration' pre-game rituals, bewildered even the mercurial, typically less-than-sociable Barry Bonds, in a ‘93 All-Star Game clubhouse interaction arranged by Kruk as a joke.

 Pete Incaviglia looked like the captain of a local Teamsters beer-league softball squad, whose blues-band played American Legion halls on weekends.